andreapetrozzi/to-do-list/README.md

 # to-do-list
-exercise with html, css and javascript
+Exercise with html, css and javascript